-Thousands of workers suffer serious injuries or are killed on the job as a result of defective industrial products every year.
+Thousands of workers suffer serious injuries or are killed on the job as a result of heavy equipment accidents every year.
 In fact, many times when our on-the-job injury attorneys are investigating a worker’s compensation case, they discover a defective industrial product is to blame.

 Industrial products include manufacturing equipment, farming equipment, and construction equipment – essentially any type of tool, machine, or other mechanism that workers must operate and maintain as part of their job.
 Therefore, when a worker is seriously injured or killed on the job, it is important to look closely at the working environment.

 Industrial machinery may lack proper safety guards, safety instructions may not be properly posted or it may be missing altogether.
 The industrial product may not be properly secured, or supervisors may have improperly or inadequately trained workers on the operation of the product.
 All of these scenarios put workers at risk of serious injury or death, and our on-the-job injury attorneys have represented scores of workers and their families in cases of workplace injury and death.

 All too often, workers who are simply trying to earn a living for themselves and their family suffer amputations and other catastrophic injuries on the job.
 Many never return home.
 According to federal statistics, 2.8 million U.S. workers suffered nonfatal injuries and illnesses on the job in 2019.
 An additional 5,333 workers died as a result of on-the injuries – the highest number of workplace fatalities since 2007.

 Unfortunately for injured workers and their families, state workers’ compensation systems greatly restrict the ability of employees to hold employers accountable for work-related injuries.
 However, many workers do not realize that there may be another source of recovery available.
 If the injured worker and their on-the-job injury attorney can show that an industrial product caused the injury, a product liability suit may be brought against the product’s manufacturer.